 One key aspect of these exceptions is whether the commute involves any job-related tasks or if the employee is using transportation provided by the employer.
 For instance, if an employee is running an errand for their employer during their commute, this could qualify for an exception.
 Additionally, court cases in Missouri have sometimes challenged the strict application of the going and coming rule, leading to a more nuanced interpretation.

-Understanding these exceptions helps employees navigate the complexities of workers’ compensation claims related to commuting accidents.
+Understanding these exceptions helps employees navigate the complexities of the claims process for workers’ compensation claims related to commuting accidents.
 Specific exceptions, such as the special missions and employer-provided transportation exceptions, provide detailed insights into when these exceptions apply.
+Once an exception is determined to apply, the next step is filing a workers compensation claim form to begin the claims process.
+Filing a workers compensation claim after identifying an exception ensures that you follow the correct procedures and protect your rights throughout the process.

 Special Missions Exception